fbgallet/roam-extension-speech-to-roam/README.md

 You can easily compare AI models responses: right click on 'Generate a response again' button `⟳` appearing on the right of the AI response and choose another model.
 The new response will be inserted just above the first one.

 <img width="1050" alt="compare AI models" src="https://github.com/fbgallet/roam-extension-speech-to-roam/assets/74436347/296a0a66-77d4-4ebd-98c8-e707503125f7">

+## Chat with your AI Assistant

+You can easily continue any conversation with an AI Assistant:

+- click on the conversation icon on the right of the last AI response block (if generated recently) or simply insert a block as next sibling of an AI response block (the one that contains it's role description, provided in settings, by default: `AI Assistant (<model>):`).
+It is not necessary to insert your role (such as "Me:") but more convenient in terms of readability.
+- write or dictate your prompt,
+- run the usual AI completion command (with the button or in command palette)

+Previous messages will be automatically taken into account.
+However, the context needs to be redefined at each turn of the conversation, allowing you to modify or ignore it.
+To maintain the same context in a conversation, it must be defined again (e.g., by pressing Shift to use the sidebar content as context).

 ### **Keyboard hotkeys** (⚠️ available only when the voice recording has been started by a mouse click):